tricoders05/tri-food-ui/README.md

 Welcome to tri-food-ui!

-#How to use this project
+## How to use this project

--Make sure you have node.js in your machine and can able to run node -v and npm -v without any issue.
+- Make sure you have node.js in your machine and can able to run node -v and npm -v without any issue.

-####Clone & Install
+#### Clone & Install

 ```shell
 $ Fork the repo https://github.com/tricoders05/tri-food-ui